 Nearly one year later, Newell ordered two laborers to dig a well exactly where the Cardiff Giant lay buried.
 Within weeks, Newell and Hull were able to cash in on what was a small fortune at the time.

-The Cardiff Giant hoax wasn’t just about getting rich quick.
+But the Cardiff Giant hoax wasn’t just about getting rich quick.
 Hull also wanted to prove a point about science and faith.
 If people fell for the hoax, it would prove their gullibility and undermine a literal interpretation of the Bible.

 As an atheist in the 19th century, Hull was part of a minority and felt like a social outcast.
 So he wanted the hoax to transform his critics into fools.